 Food & drink

 Personally, I prefer meals on Asian operated flights than Western airlines.
 Japan Airlines provides passengers with a unique dining experience, options include a Japanese, Western and a ‘Anytime you Wish’ menu.
-Further to this, I happily found the food on the return flight from Narita to Melbourne to be better.
+Further to this, I happily found the food on the return flight from Tokyo to Melbourne to be better.

 A glass of Japanese plum wine and soda to compliment the Japanese Kaiseki multi-course menu